This Cheshire Cat costume idea is so easy to put together that anyone can do it—no sewing required!

-For the ears, we purchased a headband, some craft wire, and some embroidery floss.
-This was, again, all Bria's idea.
 She formed cat ear shapes on the headband with the wire, and then tied embroidery floss around it.
-She wasn't super pleased with the effect, so she used some of the feathers from the boa to complete the look.
+She also hot glued some of the feathers from the boa onto the headband to complete the look.

-Besides, this way she could actually "disappear" just like the Cheshire Cat and leave only her smile behind.
+And with this type of mouth she could actually “disappear” just like the Cheshire Cat and leave only her smile behind.

 You might also like: